Paris Jackson Insists She And Her Brothers Weren’t Spoiled As Children, But Didn’t Know Her Mother Was Alive Until She Was 13-Years-Old

 paris jackson @ givenchy pic.twitter.com/y68M7J5wpC

 Dr. Murray is well aware of Paris Jackson’s hatred towards him.
-According to E!, Dr. Murray has cited that Paris’s hostility towards him is simply due to her immaturity and she will be able to fully comprehend the truth after she turns 25-years-old.
+According to E!, Dr. Murray has cited that Paris’s hostility towards him is simply due to her immaturity, and she will be able to fully comprehend the truth after she turns 25-years-old.

 “She may be a different person when she passes 25 and she really is mature and her frontal lobes and faculties are truly developed with her own judgment, and she clearly may have a different impression.”